mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 Languages

-ThisProtocol is established in a single original in the Arabic, Chinese, English, French, Russian and Spanish languages, each text being equally authentic.
+This Protocol is established in a single original in the Arabic, Chinese, English, French, Russian and Spanish languages, each text being equally authentic.

-Doneat London this sixteenth day of May two thousand and three.
+Done at London this sixteenth day of May two thousand and three.

-In witness whereof theundersigned, being duly authorised by their respective Governments for that purpose, have signed this Protocol.
+In witness whereof the undersigned, being duly authorised by their respective Governments for that purpose, have signed this Protocol.

 Signatures omitted.